 Regardless, it’s important for a second person to through the text and make suggestions about how to clarify it.
 Since these revisions really can help elevate the quality of the piece, a good editor is worth his weight in gold.

 You might find that your blog post needs some images or infographics.
 So you should create a list of the required graphics and a concise brief for your designers.
 Then after you pass this brief along to the designers, they’ll be able to create the required imagery.

 To ensure your design team delivers a quality piece that will enhance the value of the blog post, they should each have their own design workflows.

 5. Proofread the text.

-Now that the blog post is ready, it’s time for a final proofread.
+Now that the blog post is ready, it’s time for final proofreading.
 Ideally, multiple people should proofread the piece, in order to find any potential errors.

 Small typos and grammatical errors are more common than most people realize.
 So your copywriter and editor should have a list of the most common issues to watch for.
 It’s also important for you to align their goals with your writing guidelines.

 6. Secure approval, publish, and monitor.